IsaacScript/isaacscript/docs/javascript-tutorial.md

 title: JavaScript/TypeScript Tutorial
 ---

-This page shows off some of the differences between Lua and TypeScript.
+If you have never programmed in JavaScript/TypeScript before, but you **have** programmed in Lua, then this page is for you.
 Below, you can compare Lua code side by side with the equivalent TypeScript code.
 If you have coded a mod in Lua before, reading through this page will probably be enough to get you started.

+If you already know know how program in TypeScript, or if you have never programmed in Lua before, then skip reading this page.

 <br />